shorepine/tulipcc/README.md

 (w, h, bytes) = tulip.sprite_png("filename.png", mem_pos)

 # Or load sprites in from a bitmap in memory (packed pallete indexes for RGB332 or RGB565)
-# The bitmap can be made from code you wrote, or from bg_bitmap to sample the background, or...
+# The bitmap can be made from code you wrote, or from bg_bitmap to sample the background
+# Use pal idx 0x55 to denote alpha when generating your own sprites
 bytes = tulip.sprite_bitmap(bitmap, mem_pos)

-# You can also read bitmap data from sprite ram if you need to modify sprites or copy them to BG
+# Read bitmap data from sprite ram if you need to modify sprites or copy them to BG
 bitmap = tulip.sprite_bitmap(mem_pos, length)

 # "Register" a piece of sprite RAM into a sprite handle index for later use.
-# Creates / overwrites sprite handle #12 referencing sprite data starting at mem_pos and w,h pixels
+# Creates sprite handle #12 referencing sprite data starting at mem_pos and w,h pixels
 tulip.sprite_register(12, mem_pos, w, h)

 # Turn on a sprite to draw on screen